mailsac/mailsac-self-hosted-ui/README.md

 # Mailsac Self-Hosted Temporary Email User Interface

-This project is a user interface for disposable email.
+This project is a user interface for viewing disposable email.
 It uses mailsac.com as the backend mail service.

 ![Checking mail](images/example_animation.gif)

-## Use Cases
+## Mailsac.com Limitations

 [Mailsac](https://mailsac.com) already offers disposable email without a need to sign up for an account.
 What need does this application meet that Mailsac doesn't already provide?

 Mailsac has limitations on what can be viewed without signing up for an account.
-Only the latest email in a public mailbox can be viewed withing an account.
+Only the latest email in a public mailbox can be viewed without signing in.
 Mail in a private domain cannot be viewed without signing in with an account that has permissions to the private domain.

+## Use Cases

+There are two use cases that customer's have brought to our attention that Mailsac's service doesn't satisfy.
+Both stem from a requirement to allow users read-only access to an inbox without the requirement of creating a Mailsac account.

 ### Class Room Use Case